 72.-(1.)
-The [Administrator] (1) may make arrangements with Arrangements or through the Postmaster-General of the Commonwealth for the and postal notes. issue and payment by means of the Department of money orders Cwith.
+The Lieutenant-Governor(4) may make arrangements Arrangementswith or through the Postmaster-General of the Commonwealth for and postal notes. the issue and payment by means of the Department of money orders Cwlth.
 Ib. s.
-74. and postal notes between the Territory and the Commonwealth and Sub-section (1) also between the Territory and the United Kingdom or any British No. 9 of 1933, s.
-3.
+74. and postal notes between the Territory and the Commonwealth and also between the Territory and the United Kingdom or any British departure.